 Rachel Scott: Algebra I and Algebra II

 Rachel grew up in Cleveland, Tennessee, and graduated summa cum laude from Tennessee Technological University in 1995 with a BS in Civil Engineering and a minor in Mathematics.
 After teaching a year of high school math near Nashville, she and her husband relocated to Ohio with his job, and she worked with a mutual fund company.
 When her first child was born, Rachel stayed home to be a full-time mom and began homeschooling five years later.
-For almost a decade, Rachel has been homeschooling her three daughters and tutoring many students in math.
-Upon coming to teach at HHL in 2012, it’s evident that Rachel’s desire is to help students learn and understand math, while seeing the orderliness of God in His creation.
-She and her husband Brian attend church with their family at Woodland Park Baptist Church, where Rachel serves their AWANA program as a TNT leader.
+For more than 15 years, Rachel has been homeschooling her three daughters and tutoring many students in math.
+Since coming to teach at HHL in 2012, it has been evident that Rachel’s desire is to help students learn and understand math, while seeing the orderliness of God in His creation.
+She and her husband Brian attend church with their family at Woodland Park Baptist Church, where Rachel serves in their youth and student department.
+Email: email@example.com

 Carla Stevenson has a bachelor’s degree in Electrical Engineering from Tennessee Technological University, 1982.
 She taught in the Electrical Engineering Technology department at Chattanooga State off and on for 15+ years.
 She taught high school math classes to home school students in her home for a number of years while home schooling her own children.
 After teaching at HHL for a few years, she decided to take a year off, but is back with us.
 Currently, she is self-employed as a math, physics, and sometimes chemistry tutor.
 She tutors students at McCallie in the upper school learning center, and she has students from other private and public schools as well as home school students.
 She and her husband have lived in Chattanooga for 34 years and have 3 grown children.
 They are active at Covenant Presbyterian Church.

 Kim Tisdale: Elementary, Middle School and High School Drama